 Salmon with its heavy, oily properties is grounding for Vatas – especially this time of year.
-Because of its salty taste, this fish will stimulate digestion by increasing digestive enzymes and thus benefits low appetite and digestion.
-The sat in Salmon works as a laxative helping with constipation.
+Because of its salty taste, this fish will stimulate digestion by increasing digestive enzymes and thus benefits a low appetite and digestion.
+The salt in Salmon works as a laxative helping with constipation.
 It also helps retain fluids and combats dryness – often a Vata problem.

-Often used as a treatment for urinary tract infections such as cystitis, dysuria and cloudy urine.
+It is a useful carminative herb prescribed for IBS and colic.
+Both the leaf and the seed are used for digestion to clear gas, gripping, and bloating.
+Often used as a treatment for urinary tract infections such as cystitis, dysuria, and cloudy urine.
 It’s also a good remedy for diabetes and it helps reduce hot flashes.

 Cilantro is a great anti-allergenic remedy and helps with allergic rhinitis, and is especially good at clearing toxins from the skin.
 It has an antispasmodic effect in the lungs and acts as an expectorant clearing mucus and congestion.
 Great for clearing summer colds this time of year.

-Western View: Salmon is one of the best sources of the long-chain omega-3 fatty acids EPA and DHA.
+Salmon is one of the best sources of the long-chain omega-3 fatty acids EPA and DHA.
 These have been shown to reduce inflammation, lower blood pressure and decrease risk factors for disease.

-Salmon is an excellent source of B vitamins which are needed for energy production, controlling inflammation and protecting heart and brain health.
+Salmon is also an excellent source of B vitamins which are needed for energy production, controlling inflammation and protecting heart and brain health.
 Salmon is also quite high in potassium.
 This is especially true of wild salmon, which provides 18% of the RDI per 3.5 ounces, versus 11% for farmed.
 In fact, salmon contains more potassium than an equivalent amount of banana, which provides 10% of the RDI.

 Selenium is a mineral found in soil and certain foods.
 It’s considered a trace mineral, meaning your body only needs tiny amounts of it.
 Nevertheless, getting enough selenium in your diet is important.
-Studies have shown that selenium helps protect bone health, decreases thyroid antibodies in people with autoimmune thyroid disease and may reduce the risk of cancer.
+Studies have shown that selenium helps protect bone health, decreases thyroid antibodies in people with autoimmune thyroid disease, and may reduce the risk of cancer.
 Salmon is high in selenium.